Jessika-Art/Co-op-Sentiment-Analysis/README.md

 when interacting with this company.

 Get data, clean data, plot data.
-The image in
+The image WordCloud.png shows the most common words used by the users.

-Of course the data I was able to get are limited by the Twitter policy, however there's a upgrade
+Of course the data I was able to get are limited by the Twitter policy.